Harriersand

-Harriersand is a river island located in the lower reaches of the Weser in Germany.
+Harriersand is a river island located in the lower reaches of the Weser in Lower Saxony, Germany.

-Harriersand faces the town of Brake, but it has been part of the municipality of Schwanewede since 1 March 1974, as it is more easily accessible from the eastern bank of the river (since 1965 a bridge connects the island to the mainland at the level of the hamlet of Rade).
-It was previously administered by the town of Brake itself.
+Harriersand faces the town of Brake, but it has been part of the municipality of Schwanewede since 1 March 1974, following municipal reform, as it is more easily accessible from the eastern bank of the river.
+Since 1965, a bridge has connected the island to the mainland near the hamlet of Rade.
+Prior to 1974, Harriersand was administered by the town of Brake.

-It is 11 km long and has an area of 6 km2.
-As of 30 June 2018, the island had 68 inhabitants, as well as numerous holiday homes.
+The island is approximately 11 km long and has an area of 6 km2, making it one of the longest river islands in Europe.
+In recent years, Harriersand has had a permanent population of around 70 residents, in addition to numerous holiday and weekend homes.